 - Playlists: Once you have saved your playlists with OnTheAir Video 4, if you try to open them with OnTheAir Video 3, a copy of it will be opened and you will have to save it again.
 The reason is that there are new "attributes" that don't work anymore (such as Comments, graphics items, transitions, etc...)

-- The Schedule file is no longer a .txt file, and it will automatically be converted to a json or XML.
-IF you are using a third party tool to create your Schedules, .txt schedules can still be imported, but we advise you to change to the new json or XML format.
+- The Schedule file is no longer a .txt file, it is now a XML file by default.
+The 'old' .txt file will automatically be converted to a XML.
+If you are using a third party tool to create your Schedules, .txt schedules can still be imported, but changes made to it in the user interface will only be saved to the XML.
+We advise you to change to the new XML format (JSON is also supported).
 Contact us for more info and help.

 - The as-run-logs have been moved by default to the same location as the technical logs.
 The reason is we wanted to have one less window asking to get access to the "Documents" folder.
 If you had a different folder set than the default one, it will be maintained there, but if you did not modify the default location, they will be moved.